-EnCana has managed to produce more oil when carbon dioxide (CO2) was injected into the geological formations and the oil mele.
-Thus, the Weyburn field, operated since 50 years in southeastern Saskatchewan by the company from Calgary, allowed to store some five million tons of CO2.
+EnCana was able to produce more oil when carbon dioxide (CO2) was injected into geological formations and mixed with petroleum.
+For example, the Weyburn field, operated by Calgary-based company 50 in southeastern Saskatchewan, has stockpiled some five million tonnes of CO2.

-A report concludes that the Weyburn oil field to be very good at long-term storage of CO2 because of its geological characteristics.
-ENAA (Japan), Nexen, SaskPower, TransAlta and Total (France) took part in a multidisciplinary study, for a period of four years, which has cost 40 million Canadian dollars.
-During the study, the researchers realized a risk evaluation of the long-term storage, completed the geological and seismic studies, environmental modeling comparing the actual results and makes repeated and frequent levies to try to understand the chemical reactions occurring in The reservoir.
+A report concludes that the Weyburn oil field is very suitable for long-term storage of CO2 due to its geological characteristics.
+ENAA (Japan), Nexen, SaskPower, TransAlta and Total (France) participated in a multidisciplinary study, lasting four years, which cost 40 million Canadian dollars.
+During the study, the researchers carried out a risk assessment of this long-term storage, completed geological and seismic studies, compared environmental modeling with actual results and carried out repeated and frequent samples to try to understand the chemical reactions occurring in The reservoir.

-This study proves that one can store tons of 5.000 CO2 daily in the ground and limit the release of this greenhouse gas in the atmosphere.
-However, CO2 was used by a pipeline routes 325 kilometers and came from a gasification plant Coal of North Dakota.
-This shows the limits of the project since it remains easier to manufacture than CO2 trap, store and transport issued by the polluting activities.
-Moreover, much remains to be done to apply the techniques and systems employed here are other geological formations around the world and ensure that storage CO2 becomes really an option to reduce the gas emissions effect greenhouse.
+This study proves that one can store 5.000 tonnes of CO2 per day in the soil and thus limit the release of this greenhouse gas in the atmosphere.
+However, the CO2 used was transported by a 325-kilometer pipeline and came from a North Dakota coal gasification plant.
+This shows the limits of the project since it remains easier to manufacture CO2 than to trap, store and transport that emitted by polluting activities.
+In addition, much remains to be done to apply the techniques and systems used here to other geological formations elsewhere in the world and to make CO2 storage truly an option for reducing greenhouse gas emissions. tight.

-See the order of magnitude of releases of humanity CO2:
+See the order of magnitude of humanity's CO2 emissions:

-- 85% of this oil is consumed as energy (ie burnt)
+- 85% of this oil is consumed in the form of energy (therefore burned)

-- 1 kg of oil burned rejected, envion and to simplify the calculations, 2.5 kg CO2
+- 1 kg of burnt oil discharges, envion and to simplify the calculations, 2.5 kg of CO2

-- The density of the oil is about 800 kg / m3
+- the density of the oil is approximately 800 kg / m3

-It would be interesting to compare this figure with the absorption of quotienne CO2 biomass (plants and plankton essentially).
+It would be interesting to compare this figure with the daily absorption of CO2 from the biomass (mainly plants and plankton).

-Obviously this figure only takes into account the oil releases, not the CO2 releases of other fossil fuels (gas and coal).
-The "big scale" mentioned in the title is therefore hardly credible ... for now.
+Obviously, this figure only takes into account the discharges of oil, in no way the CO2 emissions of other fossil fuels (gas and coal).
+The "large scale" mentioned in the title is therefore not very credible ... for now.

-A more effective solution would it not reduce the oil consumption just?
+Wouldn't a more effective solution simply reduce oil consumption?
 By increasing the process conversion efficiency… for example.